Equifax's $700 million data breach settlement spurs criticism, calls for new rules

-WASHINGTON (Reuters) - Credit-reporting company Equifax Inc (EFX.N) will pay up to $700 million to settle claims it broke the law with a massive 2017 data breach and to repay harmed consumers, in a landmark settlement that could spur new consumer data rules.
+WASHINGTON (Reuters) - Credit-reporting company Equifax Inc (EFX.N) will pay up to $700 million to settle claims it broke the law during a massive 2017 data breach and to repay harmed consumers, in a landmark settlement that was nonetheless criticized by consumer advocates and some lawmakers who called for stricter regulation.

+While it was the largest-ever settlement for a data breach, they said the amount was still too small for the millions of Americans affected, and worried it could prove difficult for consumers to be repaid.
+The agreement also spurred multiple lawmakers to renew calls for legislation giving consumers more control over their personal information.

+“This settlement is just a drop in the bucket of what Equifax’s disregard for privacy could cost American families,” Democratic U.S. Senator Sherrod Brown said in a statement.

-The largest-ever settlement for a data breach draws to a close multiple probes into Equifax by the Federal Trade Commission, the Consumer Financial Protection Bureau and nearly all state attorneys general.
+The settlement concludes multiple probes into Equifax by the Federal Trade Commission, the Consumer Financial Protection Bureau and nearly all state attorneys general.
 It also resolves pending class-action lawsuits against the company.

-Shares in Equifax, which is one of three major credit reporting companies, were up 0.8 percent in late trading on Monday.
+Shares in Equifax, which is one of three major credit reporting companies, closed up 0.4 percent at $137.84 a share in trading on the New York Stock Exchange on Monday.

-Roughly 147 million people had information, including Social Security numbers and driver’s license data, compromised by the breach, one of the largest in history.
+Roughly 147 million people had information, including Social Security numbers and driver’s license data, compromised by the breach.
 The hackers have never been identified.

-While Equifax said on Monday it saw no evidence the stolen information had been used in identity thefts, regulators said the company did not do enough to protect the data and misled consumers as to how secure it was.
-They ordered Equifax to set aside funds to repay consumers who spent time or money protecting themselves as a result of the breach.
+While Equifax said on Monday it saw no evidence the stolen information had been used in identity thefts, regulators said the company failed to protect the data and misled consumers as to how secure it was.
+They ordered Equifax to set aside funds to repay consumers who spent time or money protecting themselves after the breach.

 The company will establish a $300 million restitution fund which could climb to $425 million depending on how many people file claims.
-Only consumers who can show they suffered direct costs following the breach, either from identity theft or by purchasing credit-monitoring services, will be eligible for restitution, which will be capped at $20,000 per person.
+Only consumers who can show they suffered direct costs following the breach, either from identity theft or by purchasing credit-monitoring services, will be eligible for restitution, capped at $20,000 per person.

-Equifax CEO Mark Begor told reporters on Monday he expected that the initial $300 million, which will also cover the costs of a decade of free credit monitoring for affected consumers, would be sufficient.
-In an interview on Monday afternoon with CNBC, Begor said the fund could be up and running by the end of the year.
+Equifax Chief Executive Mark Begor told reporters Monday he expected that the initial amount, which will also cover the costs of a decade of free credit monitoring for affected consumers, would be sufficient.
+In an interview on Monday afternoon with CNBC, Begor said the fund could be operational by year’s end.

 In addition, the company will pay a $175 million fine to the states and $100 million to the CFPB.